cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 * Place any Minor Arcana on Throwaway Joke.
 * Draw the top card from the deck.
+* * If it is the Tower, trigger the Tower's effect.
 * * If it is a Major Arcana, nothing happens.
 * * If it is a Sword, deal 3 Damage.
 * * If it is a Cup, gain 3 Shields